 A financial crisis is devastating for our personal finances.
 There is no perfect way to get ready for it, and it’s inevitable.
-Experts tells us that each of us will go through many financial crisis in our lifetime.
+Experts tell us that each of us will go through many financial crisis in our lifetime.
 Here is how to invest during a financial crisis.

 Yet, there are ways to reduce their impact on our finance.
 This article will go over investment best practices and how to invest during a financial crisis.

 A sharp decline in asset values in a short period is what triggers a financial crisis.
 It’s often driven by the fear of the unknown from investors.